Madshartmann1/SCAR/README.md

 ## License

-This project is open source.
-You are free to use, modify, and distribute this software for research and academic purposes.
+This project is currently in reasearch stages.